 (FB) Inspiration can come from so many places – from nature and memories, conversations, travel, art, the list can go on.
 Nature and the changing seasons are of course a huge inspiration in my cooking, as well as in my everyday life.
 Spending time outside, especially in wild pristine nature, makes me feel inspired and connected to where I am from.
 My goal is to somehow bring that feeling back to the restaurant through the food that we cook, the stories that we tell and the warmth in our service.

 (FB) We have had so many incredible guests in our restaurant.
 Not just famous people but interesting people from various diverse backgrounds.
 Returning guests are special to me and become friends of the restaurant over time.
 The other week we had one of the most iconic chefs of our time, Ferran Adria join us for dinner.
 His legacy has had such an enormous impact on global gastronomy over the past two decades and having him in our dining room was profoundly special to me, as well as for everyone on our team.

 Many modernist restaurants often banning people from taking photo to prevent plagiarism of plating.
 What’s your take on this?

 (FB) There is so much more to a dish than how it is presented on a plate.
 I do not worry so much about the plagiarism aspect.
 There are trends in cooking and like with any other art form or industry there will always be people copying.
 When it comes to photography at the table, I am more concerned when it reaches a level that the guest is losing out on the dining experience itself.

-Favorite place to eat in your neighborhood?
+Favourite place to eat in your neighbourhood?

 (FB) The Four Horsemen is a fantastic restaurant in the same neighborhood as Aska which serves small plates and has a great natural wine program.
 They actually just received their first Michelin star!